 Pull each belt out fully, and look for frays, cuts, burns, and wear.
 Check that the latches work smoothly and the belts retract easily.
-If a belt does not retract easily, cleaning the belt may correct the problem (see page 344).
+If a belt does not retract easily, cleaning the belt may correct the problem (see page 341).
 Any belt that is not in good condition or working properly will not provide good protection and should be replaced as soon as possible.

 Honda provides a limited warranty on seat belts.
 See your Honda Warranty Information booklet for details.
-If a seat belt is worn during a crash, it must be replaced by the dealer.
+If a seat belt is worn during a crash, you should have your dealer inspect the belt, and replace it if necessary.
 A belt that has been worn during a crash may not provide the same level of protection in a subsequent crash.